Ally Lemos: International career

 Lemos has represented the United States at youth level from under-14 to under-20 level.
 In February 2020, Lemos was part of a 20-player roster coached by Katie Schoepfer at the U16 EUFA Tournament in England.
 In May 2023, Lemos was named to the under-20 squad for the 2023 CONCACAF Women's U-20 Championship.
 She played in all five games and scored one goal, a penalty during a 6–0 group stage victory over Panama.
 The United States finished runners-up, losing the final 2–1 to Mexico.
 She was selected to the roster for the 2024 FIFA U-20 Women's World Cup.
 She started two matches in place of Claire Hutton at the U-20 Women's World Cup, where the United States finished in third place.
 In the quarterfinals, trailing Germany 2–0, Lemos sparked a comeback with a long ball to Jordynn Dudley in the 90+8th minute; Ally Sentnor tied the game a minute later and the United States advanced to the semifinals on penalties.
+She is also eligible to play for the Argentina national team.